 And light means light—try not to push it with a full workout, even if it’s not your max effort.
 “Gentle movement, like going on a walk or light swimming, can be helpful if they feel good,” says Glick.
 “Avoid things that increase pain for more than a few minutes after performance or cause sharp pain during.
 You do not want to aggressively stretch a strain muscle, as that is essentially what caused the injury.”

-If you’re experiencing sharp, direct pain in your muscle after a tough workout, it’s likely that you’re dealing with a pulled muscle instead of general soreness.
+If you’re experiencing sharp, direct pain in your muscle after a tough workout, it’s likely that you’re dealing with a pulled muscle instead of general soreness, according to our expets.
 Rest, pain medicine, massages, and light activity can all help ease your discomfort and promote healing, but be sure to see a medical professional if the pain is severe or persists.
 Though it can be tough to sit on the sidelines, take it from the experts when they say that you’ll thank yourself for taking the time to heal.